 Author Joanna Koch writes literary horror and surrealist trash.
 She’s an artist, counselor, and a fan of folklore, fairy tales, and anthropology, all of which inform her work.
 Her short stories have been published in journals and anthologies, both in print and online.

-Joanna holds an MA in Contemplative Psychotherapy from Naropa University where she participated in the Maitri Space Awareness program and studied within the context of a therapeutic community.
-She failed to bond with her meditation instructor until they absconded from the isolated Rocky Mountain retreat center and rented a VHS of The Evil Dead to share with the rest of the class.
+Joanna holds an MA in Contemplative Psychotherapy from Naropa University where she participated in the last continuous Maitri Space Awareness program, and studied sanity and mental illness within the context of a therapeutic community.
+She failed to bond with her meditation instructor until they ran away from the isolated Rocky Mountain retreat center and rented a VHS of The Evil Dead to show the rest of the class.
 Reactions were mixed.

 Joanna practiced as a women’s advocate for sixteen years in metro Detroit, where she still lives, writes and works.
-In the near or distant future, she plans to finish writing Flesheaters Anonymous, a novel about a twelve step group for recovering zombies.
+In the near or distant future, she may or may not finish writing Flesheaters Anonymous, a novel about a twelve step group for recovering zombies.

 Good Paper in Storgy Magazine